-During the six months ended January 31, 2004, the Company recorded net restructuring charges of approximately \$2.8 million.
-In addition to the items noted in the quarter ended January 31, 2004, the Company recorded a \$0.6 million charge related to a hosting services contract that the Company is no longer utilizing, as it represented excess capacity.
+During the nine months ended April 30, 2004, the Company recorded net restructuring charges of approximately \$5.6 million.
+In addition to the items noted in the quarter ended April 30, 2004, the Company recorded a \$0.6 million charge related to a hosting services contract that the Company is no longer utilizing, as it represented excess capacity.
 The reduction in hosting services required to support the business is primarily the result of the divestiture of several subsidiaries in fiscal 2003.
-Also during the period, the Company recorded a charge of \$0.3 million related to a workforce reduction of 17 employees, a charge of \$0.5 million to write-off certain software and hardware related assets no longer being utilized by the Company, and a \$0.4 million charge related to equipment and facility lease obligations under which the Company expects to realize no future economic benefit.
+Also during the period, the Company recorded a charge of \$0.3 million related to a workforce reduction of 17 employees, a charge of \$0.5 million to write-off certain software and hardware related assets no longer being utilized by the Company, a \$0.4 million charge related to equipment and facility lease obligations under which the Company expects to realize no future economic benefit, and adjustments to previously recorded restructuring estimates for facility lease obligations based on changes to the underlying assumption relating to the estimated length of time to sublet vacant space.
+These charges were partially offset by an adjustment to a previously recorded facility lease obligation as a result of the Company exercising a lease termination option.